Derrek Lee: Florida Marlins

-Traded, along with prospects, to the Florida Marlins a year later for Kevin Brown, Lee was a member of the 2003 World Series Marlins championship team.
-Lee won his first Gold Glove during the 2003 championship season and his spectacular grab and unassisted putout on a hard hit Hideki Matsui one-hop line drive snuffed out a Yankees rally and ended Game 5 of the World Series with a Marlins victory.
+Lee was traded, along with prospects, to the Florida Marlins a year later for Kevin Brown, Lee was a member of the 2003 World Series Marlins championship team.
+Lee won his first Gold Glove during the 2003 championship season and his spectacular grab and unassisted putout on a hard-hit Hideki Matsui one-hop line drive snuffed out a Yankees rally and ended Game 5 of the World Series with a Marlins victory.
 The Marlins went on to win the World Series in Game 6.

 Chicago Cubs

-Lee was traded to the Cubs for Hee-seop Choi.
+Lee was traded to the Cubs for Hee-seop Choi, who, coincidentally, had been scouted by Lee's father years before.
 He hit .278 with 32 home runs and 98 RBIs in his first year with the Cubs.
 In 2005, Lee had a career first half of the season, with an MLB-leading .376 batting average, 72 RBIs, and a tie for the major league lead in home runs with 27.